zvada/technology/docs/policy/software-support.md

 ## GOC ticket vs. JIRA

-GOC Ticket is for user support.
-This is where we helping users debug, understand their problems, etc.

 JIRA is for tracking our work.
 It's meant for internal usage, not for user support.
 In general, users should not ask for support via JIRA.
 A single user support ticket might result in zero, one, or multiple JIRA tickets.

-The user ticket may be closed even though the related JIRA tickets are open. ("Hi, this is a bug that we can't fix for the next six months, but I've made an internal bug report you can see at ...")
+GOC tickets are for user support.
+This is where we help users debug, understand their problems, etc.

+If actionable software team tasks arise from a GOC ticket, JIRA ticket(s) should be created to track that work.
+Resultant JIRA tickets should:

+- Include a link to the original GOC ticket, a description of the problem, and a proposed solution to the problem.
+- Add the original reporter as a watcher if they have a JIRA account.

+When all the relevant JIRA tickets are created, ask the user if they would be ok with tracking the issue via JIRA.
+If they say yes, close the GOC ticket.